linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

   Range (min … max):    54.6 ms …  58.5 ms    52 runs
 {{< /output >}}

-`hyperfine` also has a `--prepare` flag which can similarly help to reduce outliers.
+The `hyperfine` command also has a `--prepare` flag which can similarly help to reduce outliers.
 It works conversely to the `--warmup` flag by allowing you to provide a command to clear the cache before each run.
-The below example uses `--prepare` to execute a command to clear the disk cache before each execution of the Perl script.
+The example below uses `--prepare` to execute a command to clear the disk cache before each execution of the Perl script.

     hyperfine --prepare 'sync; echo 3 | sudo tee /proc/sys/vm/drop_caches' './binary-tree.pl 10'